Parquery/persipubsub/README.rst

 Initialization
 """"""""""""""

-Assuming that all queues were initialized during deployment the publisher can be initialized as following.
+Assuming that all queues were initialized during deployment the subscriber can be initialized as following.

 .. code-block:: python